alexmolinaws/alexmolinaws/README.md

 ## Nobody's perfect though

 I'm a competitive perfectionist, constantly looking for ways to do the exact same work, but better :sweat_smile: and that can be annoying for some (if not for you tho, check my links below).
-Another of my cons is that I'm too professional for debating on politics or cult films at work, but I can provide advice regarding the software instead, tho I won't criticize the client.
-That's also why people perceive my software architecture operations "a bit too objective" :pencil: but if you don't mind all that, check my links below :link:.
+Another of my cons is that I'm maybe too professional for debating on politics or cult films at work, but I can provide advice regarding the software instead, tho I won't criticize the client.
+That's also why people perceive my software architecture operations "too objective" :pencil: but if you don't mind all that, check those links below 😉.

 ### _"Trust over trends"_ is my stack